Wearing Non-Medical Masks in the Community

-For higher risk activities, including cheering, whistling, singing, and other vigorous vocalization, distancing of 4 metres or 12 feet among performers should be in place.
+For higher risk activities, including cheering, whistling, singing, and other vigorous vocalization, distancing of 4 metres (12 feet) between performers should be in place.
 These activities are considered higher risk due to increased chance of expelling drops of liquids that could contain COVID-19.

 For small consistent performance groups, where there would be close contact/singing:

 - While performing, masks are strongly recommended (but not required);

 - While rehearsing, masks are required (except during physical activity); and,